-4. In a small bowl, mix the cinnamon/sugar.
-Use your hands to roll cookie dough into small balls (about 1 1/2 Tablespoons each).
-Roll balls in the cinnamon/sugar, and place on ungreased baking sheet- about 2 inches apart
+- In a small bowl, mix the sugar and cinnamon.
+Use your hands to roll cookie dough into small balls (about 1½ tablespoons each).
+Roll balls in the sugar/cinnamon, and place on an ungreased baking sheet, about 2 inches apart

-5. Bake 8-10 minutes until cookies are flattened and look crinkly.
+- Bake for 8-10 minutes until cookies are flattened and look crinkly.
 Let cool on cookie sheets at least 5 minutes, then remove to a wire rack to cool completely.